1. What’s the Purpose of Hard Money Loans for Business?

 6. Are There Any Other Costs Involved?

 Also, be sure to ask about additional fees, such as underwriting fees and processing fees.
 And don’t forget about closing costs, too.
-To compare lender to lender, you need this information.
+To compare lender to lender, you need this information to find the best hard money lenders near you.

 7. What Are the Loan to Value Ratios?